WordPress Training Program

 Part 5: Advanced Skills

 There is a lot more to learn about WordPress.
 This section includes articles that cover specific topics you will run into with WordPress.
+The article on WordPress Skill Levels can give you a road map for gaining experience with WordPress.

 WordPress is a Content Management System (CMS) that is open source and highly customizable with a knowledge of CSS and how to add it in Customize -> Additional CSS.
 Many of my clients know WordPress well.
 A few of my clients know more about WordPress than I know!
 Since I know how to code and…